Paper: Increasing African...

 • Form 160 cowpea Economic Interest Groupings (EIG) and facilitate their access to finance and market.

-• Strengthen 480 groups of women including 120 of which 120 will receive intensive support will be and 40 others turned into EIG.
+• Strengthen 480 groups of women of which 120 will receive intensive support and 40 others turned into EIG.

 • Train 250 private agricultural traders to create a rural service platform.